What is ALTCS?

 Unlike Medicare, eligibility for ALTCS (Medicaid) is needs based.
 Applicants must be medically and financially needy to qualify for benefits.
 In addition to meeting the medical and financial criteria, an applicant must also meet the following conditions to receive benefits:

-1. Age (65 or older or under 18), blindness, or disabled;
+1. Elderly (65 or older), blind, or disabled;

-2. Be a U.S. Citizen or lawful resident alien
+2. U.S. Citizen or lawful resident alien;

 4. Must apply for all other potential benefits, such as pensions or VA benefits, and;